 One high schooler lent money to a friend and learned the hard way that borrowers do not always repay.
 (Discussion of this incident around the dinner table made it, and other learning points, sink in among all the kids.)

-Truth be told, mom and dad occasionally borrowed from the savers among the brood.
+Truth be told, Mom and Dad occasionally borrowed from the savers among the brood.

 7. They Developed a Sense of Entrepreneurship